 No time frame was established to implement the six points of action.

-While both the Canadian Association of Social Work Education and the Canadian Association of Social Workers officially declared their support for the Truth and Reconciliation’s Calls to Action regarding Child Welfare, changes to curriculum and professional training will not be implemented before 2019.
+While both the Canadian Association of Social Work Education and the Canadian Association of Social Workers officially declared their support for the Truth and Reconciliation’s Calls to Action regarding Child Welfare, changes to policies and standards for professional training will not be implemented before 2019.

-In June 2017, the board of directors for the Canadian Association of Social Work Education released a statement announcing their commitment to consider the Calls to Action when revising their curriculum and standards in 2019.
+In June 2017, the board of directors for the Canadian Association of Social Work Education released a statement announcing their commitment to consider the Calls to Action when revising their policies and standards.